-Press the rotary TUNE control a fifth time and FADE will 4 display.
-Turn the TUNE control to the right or left to adjust the sound level between the front and rear speakers.
+Press the rotary TUNE control a fifth time and FADE will display.
+Turn the TUNE control to the left or right to adjust the sound level between the front and rear speakers.

-Press the rotary TUNE control again to exit setting tone, balance, and fade.
+Press the tune control again or wait five seconds to exit setting tone, balance, and fade.

-RND/PTY Button (Radio Mode)
+RND/SET Button (Radio Mode) To Set The Pushbutton Memory